 Playgrounds on hard surfaces with a fall height aren’t compliant.
 You should avoid the following surfaces beneath playground equipment:

 - Sharp rocks

 Choosing the right surfacing material is not enough to ensure proper safety, though.
-You also need to make sure surfacing is the appropriate depth for the equipment and extends far enough to soften a fall.
+You also need to make sure surfacing is the appropriate depth for the equipment and extends far enough to soften a fall, which is why maintenance is such an important consideration.
 Keep in mind the following factors to make your playground surfacing optimally safe:

 - Surfaces should be free of water and there should be proper drainage systems in place.